mattmcvey/flashcards-game/README.md

 # Abstract

 I was tasked with creating a flashcards game that ran in the terminal.
-It would keep track of incorrect answers and tell you the percent you got correct.
+It will keep track of incorrect answers and tell you the percent you got correct.

 ![Check it out!](https://media.giphy.com/media/YLZrxFH0XPhIfJD4Dz/giphy.gif)